isabelc/WooCommerce-Show-Attributes/readme.txt

 == Changelog ==

+= 1.5.2 =
+* Fix - Improve use of get_current_screen since it returns NULL in some cases.

 = 1.5.1 =
 * Fix - Removed attributes from the admin main Orders page because it was ruining the HTML for the item names.